wolfgang42/git-draft/README.md

 Their tree/parent/message are stored in this commit, and when the draft is edited the ref is changed to a new commit accordingly.
 (As a result, the note in the Concepts section that "drafts do not have committer/author dates or a hash" is not strictly accurate for stashed drafts, but that should be considered an implementation detail and not relied on.)
-The HEAD at the time they were stashed is also stored, as a trailer called `Draft-on`, and is used by default to check out the same branch when switching back to the stashed draft.
+Some metadata about the draft is stored as a [note](https://git-scm.com/docs/git-notes) on that commit: in particular, the HEAD at the time they were stashed is stored as `Draft-on`, and is used by default to check out the same branch when switching back to the stashed draft.
 (This can be changed with the various `--onto` options to `git draft switch`.)

 Despite the name, stashed drafts do not use `git stash`, since the structure that produces is somewhat unsuitable.